ericlugo/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+---

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are bundles of information that detail the kind of change you want to occur in the state and, if necessary, the payload required to affect such a change.
+Reducers detail how the state changes based on the requested type of change and the payload received.
+Store is where the state information is kept.
+Store allows getting, updating, and listening to state information.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is information which presides over the entire application.
+It is unidirectional in flow and usually is used when the information will affect various components and their interaction with one another.
+Component state is contained to the individual component level.
+It can be passed down to children which can then use it to affect changes on the parent elements.
+This is usually reserved for cases where the state information does not need to interact with any other components meaningfully. (e.g. a form's current state and it's updates do not need to be supplied to the entire application unless it is being submitted or otherwise immediately consumed.)

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a middleware that allows for the creation of asynchronous actions.
+This allow us to write actions creators that can return a function rather than a specific action.
+This means that you can put logic into whether an action ever dispatches and in what way that action is affected.

+---

 ## Project Set Up